Xbox Cloud Gaming: Android

 Xbox Cloud Gaming works with any Android phone or tablet that has at least Android 12.0 and Bluetooth 4.0.
-Examples of supported devices include the Samsung Galaxy Tab S5e, the Galaxy Tab S9 Ultra, the Galaxy S20 Ultra, the Galaxy Z Fold 5, the Galaxy Z Flip 5, the OnePlus 8 and the OnePlus 11.
+Examples of supported devices include the Logitech G Cloud, the Razer Edge, the Samsung Galaxy Tab S5e, the Galaxy Tab S9 Ultra, the Galaxy S20 Ultra, the Galaxy Z Fold 5, the Galaxy Z Flip 5, the OnePlus 8 and the OnePlus 11.

 In March 2021, Microsoft released an update to the Android Xbox Cloud Gaming client that allows dual-screened devices like the Surface Duo to use the second screen to host the touch controls.
 Several notable games such as Minecraft Dungeons and New Super Lucky's Tale support the dedicated gamepad on the second screen.

 Some games such as Gears 5 support motion controls using the device's built in gyro and provide a dedicated control scheme when using the gamepad mode.

-In October 2023, Meta Platforms announced an Xbox Cloud Gaming app for Meta Quest 3 (based on Android source code) virtual reality headsets.
+In October 2023, Meta Platforms announced an Xbox Cloud Gaming app for Meta Quest 3 and newer (based on Android source code) virtual reality headsets.